thangckt/note_ml/notebook/pytorch_deep_learning/00_overview.md

 You can read the materials on any device but this course is best viewed and coded along within a desktop browser.

 The course uses a free tool called Google Colab.
 If you've got no experience with it, I'd go through the free [Introduction to Google Colab tutorial](https://colab.research.google.com/notebooks/basic_features_overview.ipynb) and then come back here.

-To start:

-1. Click on one of the notebook or section links above like "[00.
-PyTorch Fundamentals](00_pytorch_fundamentals/)".
-2. Click the "Open in Colab" button up the top.
-3. Press SHIFT+Enter a few times and see what happens.

-### My question isn't answered

-Please leave a [discussion](https://github.com/mrdbourke/pytorch-deep-learning/discussions) or send me an email directly: daniel (at) mrdbourke (dot) com.